DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 Mendelian disease of interest) prior to examination (****).

 Predicting the likelihood of discovering novel mutations has implications in genome-wide association studies (GWAS).
-Variants with low minor allele frequencies have a low discovery rate and low probability of disease association  {% cite kido2018minor%}, an important consideration for rare diseases such as RAG deficiency.
+Variants with low minor allele frequencies have a low discovery rate and low probability of disease association  [kido2018minor], an important consideration for rare diseases such as RAG deficiency.
-An analysis of the NHGRI-EBI catalogue data highlighted diseases whose average risk allele frequency was low  {% cite kido2018minor%}.
+An analysis of the NHGRI-EBI catalogue data highlighted diseases whose average risk allele frequency was low  [kido2018minor].
 Autoimmune diseases had risk allele frequencies considered low at approximately 0.4.
 Without a method to rank most probable novel disease-causing variants, it is unlikely that GWAS will identify very rare disease alleles (with frequencies
 &lt;0.001).
 It is conceivable that a number of rare immune diseases are attributable to polygenic rare variants.
-However, evidence for low-frequency polygenic compounding mutations will not be available until large, accessible genetics databases are available, exemplified by the NIHR BioResource Rare Diseases study  {% cite lawless2018prevalence%}.
+However, evidence for low-frequency polygenic compounding mutations will not be available until large, accessible genetics databases are available, exemplified by the NIHR BioResource Rare Diseases study  [lawless2018prevalence].
 An interesting consideration when predicting probabilities of variant frequency, is that of protective mutations.
-Disease risk variants are quelled at low frequency by negative selection, while protective variants may drift at higher allele frequencies  {% cite chan2014excess%}.
+Disease risk variants are quelled at low frequency by negative selection, while protective variants may drift at higher allele frequencies  [chan2014excess].

-The cost-effectiveness of genomic diagnostic tests is already outperforming traditional, targeted sequencing  {% cite payne2018cost%}.
+The cost-effectiveness of genomic diagnostic tests is already outperforming traditional, targeted sequencing  [payne2018cost].
 Even with substantial increases in data sharing capabilities and adoption of clinical genomics, rare diseases due to variants of unknown significance and low allele frequencies will remain non-actionable until reliable predictive genomics practices are developed.
-Bioinformatics as a whole has made staggering advances in the field of genetics
+Bioinformatics as a whole has made staggering advances in the field of genetics [libbrecht2015machine].
-{% cite libbrecht2015machine%}.
-Challenges that remain unsolved, hindering the benefit of national or global genomics databases, include DNA data storage and random access retrieval  {% cite Organick114553%}, data privacy management
+Challenges that remain unsolved, hindering the benefit of national or global genomics databases, include DNA data storage and random access retrieval  [Organick114553], data privacy management
-{% cite Huang:224980%},
+[Huang:224980],
 and predictive genomics analysis methods.
 Variant filtration in rare disease is based on reference allele frequency, yet the result is not clinically actionable in many cases.
-Development of predictive genomics tools may provide a critical role for single patient studies and timely diagnosis
+Development of predictive genomics tools may provide a critical role for single patient studies and timely diagnosis [casanova2014guidelines].
-{% cite casanova2014guidelines%}.

 # Conclusion
 We provide a list of amino acid residues for RAG1 and RAG2 that have not been reported to date, but are most likely to present clinically as RAG